 In accordance with the legislation of the Republic of Belarus, the Company is obliged to distribute part of its profits to the government of the Republic of Belarus.
-In 2018 and 2017 profit distribution to the owner comprised payments to budget of a certain percentage of the profit for the year earned by the Company in accordance with Belarusian accounting principles.
+In 2019 and 2018 profit distribution to the owner comprised payments to budget of a certain percentage of the profit for the year earned by the Company in accordance with Belarusian accounting principles.
 The percentage depends on the profitability of the Company and is stated in the Order of the President of the Republic of Belarus #637 dated 28 December 2005 (with amendments and supplements).
 The level of the payment is limited by 20% of the profit, calculated on the basis of the data from the financial statements, compiled in accordance with the legislation of the Republic of Belarus.

-Also, payments to the owner include payments to investment fund established in accordance with the Decree of the President of Belarus #357 of 7 August 2012 "On the order of formation and use of funds of innovation funds".
-The maximum level of the payment is limited by 25% of the profit.
-In 2018 and 2017 actual payments amounted to 8.3% of the profit, calculated on the basis of the data from the financial statements, compiled in accordance with the legislation of the Republic of Belarus.
+Also, payments to the owner include payments to investment fund established in accordance with the Decree of the President of Belarus #357 of 7 August 2012 "On the order of formation and use of funds of innovation funds" (with amendments and supplements).
+In 2019 and 2018 actual payments amounted to 8.3% of the profit, calculated on the basis of the data from the financial statements, compiled in accordance with the legislation of the Republic of Belarus.

-In 2018 the Company also contributed BYN 761 thousand to the National Development Fund of the Republic of Belarus based on the Decree of the Council of Ministers of the Republic of Belarus #869 dated 5 December 2018 "On formation of the state special budgetary fund of national development in 2018" (in 2017 - no contributions).
+In 2018 the Company also contributed BYN 761 thousand to the National Development Fund of the Republic of Belarus based on the Decree of the Council of Ministers of the Republic of Belarus #869 dated 5 December 2018 "On formation of the state special budgetary fund of national development in 2018" (in 2019 - no contributions).